-My work has been seen at REDCAT, Pasadena Armory for the Arts, The Ford Theatre, LACMA, LACE and GCC.
-Her zine thorn and archive is part of the Fales Library Riot Grrrl Collection.
+My work has been seen and heard at REDCAT, Pasadena Armory for the Arts, The Ford Theatre, LACMA, LACE and Deep River (RIP).
+My zine thorn and archive is part of the Fales Library Riot Grrrl Collection.
 As part of Triple Chicken Foot, Echo Mountain and Skillet Licorice, I have performed in old time, bluegrass and folk festivals up and down the West Coast and in Sweden.
 In Los Angeles, I have been a crucial part of fomenting a “squarevolution” in LA by hosting a monthly jam and square dance and founding annual festival the Los Angeles Old Time Social.
 You can find my first solo album of original songs and sound interludes, The Last Kind Word on bandcamp.

 Since 2018, musician Frank Fairfield and I co-host Down At The Yard, an acoustic concert series, championing artists from Los Angeles and beyond that draw on the city’s vast cultural heritage, showcasing Anglo-American vernacular groups, ragtime pianists, Mexican mariachis, norteño conjuntos, Italian string bands, Balkan/Eastern European ensembles, Jewish devotional music, Western art music and more.
 We are working on an archive website of photographs, audio, and video to be launched in 2023.